‘Rick and Morty’ creator dropped by Hulu after abuse charges

 Roiland’s attorney and publicist did not immediately reply to emails seeking comment.

 Roiland provided the voices of the two title characters, a mad scientist and his grandson, in “Rick and Morty.”
 He and Dan Harmon created the show that has run for six seasons and has been renewed for a seventh.
-Adult Swim has not said whether the show will continue without him.
+Adult Swim has said the series will continue without him, but have not announced who the new vocal performers will be.